wachirawahomed/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit diplays list of contents in your current directory.
 2-bring_me_home changes the working directory to the user’s home directory.
 3-listfiles display's current directory contents in a long format.
+4-listmorefiles display's all current directory contents, including hidden files, in the long format.